Indian diaspora in Southeast Africa: History

-Expulsion and repatriation to Uganda
+Expulsion from Uganda and repatriation

 In 1972, Idi Amin gave the nearly 80,000 Ugandans of Asian (mainly Indians) descent 90 days to leave the country, so an expulsion was set in effect.
 Many of them were holding citizenship and passports of the UK and colonies rather than of Uganda.
 23,000 had successfully gained citizenship and several thousand more had pending applications but these were all cancelled by Amin immediately prior to the expulsion.
 These descendants of the Dukawallas and Indian coolies then comprised about 2 percent of the population.
 Their businesses and property were "Africanized" and given to native Ugandans.

 Some 27,000 Ugandan Indians moved to Britain, another 6,100 to Canada, 1,100 to the United States, while the rest scattered to other Asian and European countries.